This post is all about things to do in Notting Hill.

 6. Westbourne Grove

 For more sophisticated shopping, like Sezane, Maje and Sandro, go here.
-We walked through this area and the first thing I noticed was the beautiful flower shop on what’s known as Turquoise Island.
+We walked through this area and the first thing I noticed was the beautiful flower shop called Wild At Heart on what’s known as Turquoise Island.
 When you keep walking, you’ll find lines of boutiques, stores and restaurants here.

 7. Hillgate Place